 If you're looking at opening an offshore business, choosing where to incorporate it is a huge and important decision.
-The wrong choice can mean high fees, strict regulations, and legal risks.
-You need a jurisdiction that works for your business—not against it.
+Choosing where to incorporate affects cost, compliance, and banking.

 What is a BVI Company?